Skip to content

 National Institute of Standards and Technology (NIST), 1990

-Unfortunately, by the time the Government got around to implementing GOSIP the Internet had already fully implemented TCP/IP and were using it exclusively.
-The government, caught with a technology that no longer matched the de-facto standard used on the Internet then mandated that the IETF and the IAB make the Internet compatible with GOSIP even though the OSI software was not yet finished and not fully standardized even by 1990 when the FIPS #146 document was published.
+Unfortunately, by the time the Government got around to 'standardizing' and 'implementing the GOSIP standard' the Internet had already fully implemented TCP/IP as its own standard and was using it exclusively.
+TCP/IP and GOSIP were NOT compatible.
+The government, caught with a technology that no longer matched the de-facto standard used on the Internet then mandated that the IETF and the IAB make the Internet compatible with GOSIP even though the OSI GOSIP software was not yet finished and not fully standardized even by 1990 when the FIPS #146 document was published.

 < OSI Model and Internet Protocols | Index | End of Tutorial